Jump to Content

 G. Thomas Tanselle

-Library Systems Office / Web Publishing Group
+Library Systems Office / Library Applications & Publishing Group

-• helps Library staff to plan and realize digital projects
+• helps Library staff to plan and realize digital projects;

-• builds tools and applications that facilitate management of digital content
+• builds tools and applications that facilitate management of digital content;

-• manages and supports applications that enable the creation and discovery of digital content
+• manages and supports applications that enable the creation and discovery of digital content.

-WPG has provided valuable infrastructural support to Mark Twain Project Online since 2009.
+LAP (formerly WPG) has provided valuable infrastructural support to Mark Twain Project Online since 2009.

 Contributors: